saleor/saleor-docs/docs/dashboard/catalog/products.md

 ![Editing product attributes](assets/dashboard-catalog/13.png)

-In the Product Attributes section, click on [[Add&nbsp;Attribute]].
+In the Product Attributes card, click on [[Add&nbsp;Attribute]].
 A pop-up will appear in which you can enter new attributes.
 Click [[Save]] to confirm and exit.

 ![Adding attribute](assets/dashboard-catalog/14.png)